ngocamber/ngocamber/README.md

 - 👋 Hi, I’m @ngocamber
 - 👀 I’m interested in data things related to analyse and make sense of it
-- 🌱 I’m currently looking for jobs, internships AND learning: python, sql, power bi, machine learning (cant wait)
+- 🌱 I’m currently learning: python, sql, power bi, machine learning (cant wait)
 - 💞️ I’m looking to collaborate on data science projects
 - 📫 How to reach me? send me an email: nguyenmngoc00@gmail.com
 - View my projects here: